Sideline evaluation of concussion

 Concussions are common, but complex, traumatic brain injuries seen in athletes of all ages and skill levels in a wide variety of athletic settings.
-Given the variability of the clinical presentation associated with concussion, it is important that team physicians and other clinicians responsible for athletes perform a systematic and comprehensive sideline evaluation of each athlete with a suspected concussion.
+Given the variability of the clinical presentation associated with concussion, it is important that team physicians and other clinicians responsible for the care of athletes perform a systematic and comprehensive sideline evaluation of each athlete with a suspected concussion.

 This topic reviews the risk factors, clinical presentation, sideline evaluation, and initial management of adolescent and adult athletes with a concussion.
 More detailed discussions of mild traumatic brain injury and trauma assessment are provided separately.
 (See "Concussion and mild traumatic brain injury" and "Minor head trauma in infants and children: Evaluation" and "Postconcussion syndrome" and "Initial management of trauma in adults".)

 A concussion is a complex, trauma-induced pathophysiological process affecting the brain.
 The biomechanical forces involved in the trauma (eg, acceleration, deceleration, rotation) can injure the brain via a direct blow to the head, face, or neck, or via a blow to the body that transmits force to the head (eg, whiplash).
 The ensuing brain disturbance is due to neurometabolic dysfunction, which manifests in a wide variety of symptoms and signs that may or may not include loss of consciousness [1,2].
 No gross structural abnormalities are seen with conventional neuroimaging.